What to visit in Marrakech Koutoubia Mosque

 The motorbike is a very common means of transport inside the medina.
 This is also true even if the street is very narrow and crowded.
 Motorbikes are everywhere, they come when you least expect them, and some are faster than others.

-Although I haven’t seen any motorbike accidents (which is quite unbelievable!), I recommend you be careful when walking through the streets of the medina.
+Although I haven’t seen any motorbike accidents (which is quite unbelievable!), be careful when walking through the medina streets.
 Drivers try to respect the supposed side of driving, but it’s not always true!

-Another thing you should know before visiting Marrakech is that it is not recommended to drink tap water or even brush your teeth with tap water!
+One of the things to avoid in Marrakech is drinking tap water or even brushing your teeth with tap water!
 Try to always use bottled water (and make sure the water is sealed before opening it) for drinking and brushing your teeth.

 Additionally, be careful with drinks with ice, as most ice will be made from tap water.
 In high-end restaurants and hotels, it will be less risky to have drinks with ice, but it’s still better to be safe than sorry 😉.